collective/collective.simplesocial/README.txt

 ------------------------------------------

 1. Go to Site Setup.
-2. Click `Add/Remove Products`.
+2. Click Facebook Settings.
-3. Check 'Post to Facebook Fan Page' and click Install.
-4. Return to Site Setup.
-5. Click `Facebook Settings`.
-6. Paste in the Application ID that you recorded when creating your Facebook application.
-7. If prompted, log into Faceboook to see a list of Facebook pages for which you are an administrator.
+3. Log into Facebook using the provided button if you have not done so already.
+4. On the Post to Page tab, make sure that "Allow site managers to post updates to a Facebook Page" is checked.
-8. Select the Facebook fan page you want to post to.
+5. Select the Facebook page you want to post to.
 Click Save.

 Now the 'Post to Fan Page' link should show up when you are logged in.
 To post to Facebook, click on the link.
 You will be prompted to confirm the message